History of Athens

 Cleisthenes is famous for establishing the “politically ostracized” figure.
 To defend democracy from tyranny, the Ekklesia had the power to banish for a certain period a citizen that was perceived as a threat for the popular sovereignty.
 Each citizen had the right to a secret vote, where they would write the person’s name on an ostracon (piece of pottery).

-The Golden Age and Pericles
+The Age and Pericles

 The fifth century B.C. is also known as the Golden Age of Athens or “The Age of Pericles”.
 Pericles was a prominent and renowned political leader that did important reforms to democracy, by establishing the theorikon, a fund for subsidizing attendance at public festivals.
 He encouraged artists and writers to praise Athens and commissioned beautiful monuments and buildings with the Allies money.
 He was also very interested in science and encouraged its development.
 Imposing temples and landmarks were erected during his time in power, including the Temple of Athena Nike , the Erechtheion, and the the Parthenon (symbol of Athens), on the Acropolis.
 During the Golden Age of Athens, 250,000 people lived in the city.